sdarlington/sdarlington.github.io/content/posts/2010-07-22-delicious-debrief-4.md

 Honestly, I’m really not very happy with it.
 How software talks to the server is entirely technical and is really not something that I should need to ask my users about.
 However this seems to be the least-bad approach.
 As I’ve noted before, I’m happy to entertain alternatives but I’ve not come across a better one yet.

 The other significant user interface issue is one that I have already alluded to: should Yummy use a built-in web viewer or exit entirely and switch to Safari?
-The OAuth specification is clear on the matter: the users standard web browser should be used as it is both trusted and known ((We’re using an iPhone here so we can assume that the user is not using Internet Explorer.)).
+The OAuth specification is clear on the matter: the users standard web browser should be used as it is both trusted and known[^2].
 However, OAuth is really designed with web applications in mind.
 Even on a Mac this switch from “my” app to a web browser and back again would be far from ideal.
 But on an iPhone, that can only display a single application at a time, it is confusing at best.

 All else being equal I would be happy to go against the advice of the specification and use an embedded web view if it made for a better user experience.
 Unfortunately, all else was not equal.

 What I found was that, although I could log in correctly using the web view there was no way for Yummy to automatically regain control afterwards.
 If you’re familiar with OAuth you will be aware that there *is* supposed to be a method for doing this.
 I spent a long time trying to get this to work but never did.
-I’m unclear whether this was a problem in my code or on the Yahoo! side ((I’ve got this working in the development version of Yummy now.
-I’m still not sure where the problem was.)).
+I’m unclear whether this was a problem in my code or on the Yahoo! side[^3].

 In practice, this would have meant that I’d have to provide instructions before the user was allowed to log in.
 Something like “press the ‘Done’ button when you have finished logging in and enter the code you were given.”
 Of course this is not dramatically better than copying the code from Safari and relaunching Yummy.